 How to build a strong HR policy without impacting culture

-In the life of any business, there comes a time when a new HR policy needs to be introduced – or even introduced for the first time.
-This idea can scare a lot of business owners and managers, who worry that making a change – especially moving to something more formal – could lead to a loss of morale or even resignations.
-If you’re concerned about introducing a new HR policy into your workplace, we’ve put together a guide on how to implement change without impacting your workplace culture.
+In the life of any business, there comes a time when a new HR policy needs to be introduced.
+This formal idea can scare a lot of business owners and managers.
+Those who worry that making a change could lead to a loss of morale or even resignations.
+If you’re concerned about a new HR policy, we’ve put together a guide on implementing change without impacting workplace culture.

 Explain why the HR policy is necessary

 Generally, most people like nothing less than change for change’s sake.
-And that’s compounded a million times over when change impacts them for the worse (or at least they perceive as worse).
+And that’s compounded a million times over when change impacts them for the worse (or at least perceived as worse).
 At the same time, people tend to respond quite well when they’re given context.
-So if you do intend to introduce a new HR policy, explain precisely why you have to introduce it and what its effects will be.
+So if you do intend to introduce a new HR policy, explain precisely why the introduction and the effects.
 When you do, it’s important that you’re delicate but also rational – point out the benefits of the new approach and deal in facts, not emotion.
 And, if you’re introducing the policy because of the actions of one person, or a few people, be sure not to point fingers.